CAB By Laws adopted on 18 June, 2011 and amended on 29 April, 2017

 Section 5.2 : Number of EC Members.
 The number of members, including office bearers, constituting EC shall initially be eleven (11).
-This number may be increased or decreased by a two-thirds majority vote of the members attending a general or special meeting, provided that the number shall never be less than (7) or greater than fifteen (15).
+This number may be increased or decreased by a two-thirds majority vote of the members attending a general or special meeting, provided that the number shall never be less than (7) or greater than nine (15).
 EC consists of a number of office bearers and members at-large.

 Section 5.4 : Election of EC members.
 Every alternate year, starting with 1 year after this Amendment is adopted, before the end of fiscal year, Election Committee shall invite nominations for the Office Bearers' as well as member's-at-large positions in EC from the Association members who have been in good standing for at least one (1) year before the announcement of election, and who meet other eligibility requirements that may be specified in these bylaws.
 The Election Committee, in consultation with the EC and BOT and pursuant to provisions of Section 9.0, will determine an appropriate method of election of the new EC members and office bearers and will conduct an election process accordingly.
 If sufficient number of nominations is not received, BOT will nominate an appropriate number of candidates.